Barnes and Noble Press vs Kindle Direct Publishing

 2014.
 Nook Press adds Print on demand service

-Barnes & Noble has entered the Print on Demand (POD) market, taking on competitors such as CreateSpace, Lightning Source, and Blurb, with its newly launched Nook Press print service.
-This comprehensive platform enables users to embark on a do-it-yourself experience to create their own hardcover or paperback books.
-The Nook Press print service offers a range of options, including black and white or color printing, a variety of high-quality paper choices, and multiple trim sizes and cover treatments.
-With pricing starting at $4 per copy for a 5x8 paperback, Nook Press POD supports both color and black and white, as well as hardcover and paperback formats.
-However, it is worth noting that the service does not currently offer distribution options, unlike competitors such as Lightning Source and CreateSpace, which provide distribution to bookstores.
+Barnes & Noble announced that they are now competing with CreateSpace, Lightning Source, Blurb and other rivals in the POD (Print on Demand) market with the new Nook Press printing service.
+It provides a comprehensive do-it-yourself solution for producing hardcover or paperback books.
+The new service offers black and white or color printing, high-quality paper options, various trim sizes and cover treatments.
+With printing costs starting at $4 per copy for a 5x8 paperback, Nook Press POD can accommodate both color and black-and-white hardbacks and paperbacks.
+Unfortunately, there is no distribution option available yet, unlike Lightning Source and CreateSpace, which both offer distribution to bookstores.

 2014.
 Amazon launches reader-powered publishing program Kindle Scout